-- 1.1 By February 1 of each year, each faculty member must provide his/her department head with a complete Annual Activity Report. - 1.2 The Annual Activity Report is a summary of all professional activities and accomplishments for the preceding calendar year January 1 to December 31) and must be submitted in the form prescribed by the University. - 1.3 The Annual Activity Report will be used with other evaluative sources by the Department Head, College Dean, Vice President for Academic Affairs, and the University President as a basis for the Annual Review of Faculty Performance. - 1.4 The annual review of faculty performance will be used in the determination of salary increases based on merit and in reviews associated with the promotion, tenure, or post-tenure processes.
+- 1.1 By February 1 of each year, each faculty member must provide his/her department head with a complete Annual Activity Report that accurately lists the faculty members accomplishments during the preceding calendar year (January 1 to December 31). - 1.2 The Annual Activity Report is a summary of all professional activities and accomplishments for the preceding calendar year (January 1 to December 31) and must be submitted in the form prescribed by the University. - 1.3 The Annual Activity Report will be used with other evaluative sources (e.g., student evaluations, peer and/or alumni reviews, reviews by external evaluators, etc.) by the Department Head, College Dean, Vice President for Academic Affairs, and the University President as a basis for the Annual Review of Faculty Performance. - 1.4 The annual review of faculty performance will be used in the determination of salary increases based on merit and in reviews associated with the promotion, tenure, or post-tenure processes.
 Merit salary increases will be granted only in the event that funds are allocated for such salary increases. - 1.5 It is the faculty member's responsibility to provide the information required on the Annual Activity Report.
 The faculty member must be able to document each entry made on the Annual Activity Report.
-In each major category of the Annual Activity Report, faculty members may add additional information so that the department head and reviewers at other administrative levels may obtain a full and accurate evaluation of an individual's accomplishments during the year under review. - 1.6 The Annual Activity Report consists of three parts:
+In each major category of the Annual Activity Report, faculty members may add additional information so that the department head and reviewers at other administrative levels may obtain a full and accurate evaluation of an individual's accomplishments during the year under review.

-- 1.6.1 The Annual Professional Summary document, prepared using Sedona© software, that lists individual faculty activities and accomplishments during the review period; - 1.6.2 A self-assessment (two pages maximum) of individual accomplishments during the review period relative to the goals set at the beginning of the year in any or all of the three major evaluation categories; and - 1.6.3 A description of goals for the upcoming year in each of the three evaluation categories.
+- 1.6 The Annual Activity Report consists of three parts: - 1.6.1 The Annual Professional Summary document, prepared using Sedona© software, that lists individual faculty activities and accomplishments during the review period; - 1.6.2 A self-assessment (two pages maximum) of individual accomplishments during the review period relative to the goals set at the beginning of the year in any or all of the three major evaluation categories; and - 1.6.3 A description of goals for the upcoming year in each of the three evaluation categories.
 The goals should include an evaluation weight for each evaluation category (within the limits prescribed below).
 The goals and weights may be adjusted by the department head.
 Both parties must sign the goals and weights statement for the evaluation period.
 These goals and weights will be used as the basis for the next faculty performance evaluation.
+The goals and weights statement may be amended by agreement of the faculty member and department head if situations arise during the year that impact the faculty member's ability to fulfill the agreed upon goals.
+The amended statement must be signed by both parties and included with the faculty member's Annual Activity Report for the following year.